Team-Hack-Reva/Mom-s-Touch-Cookbooks---redirect-page/README.md

-# Mom-s-Touch-Cookbooks---website
+# Mom's Touch Cookbooks - redirect page.
-This is the implementation website with Github pages linking to the project video.
+A simple webpage to redirect to the project video.